arceryz/ncryptor/README.md

 # Feature requests

-This project aims to focus only on the encryption and decryption of text files, so please create an issue for anything in that context.
+This project aims to focus only on the encryption and decryption of text files, so only create issue in that context.
 I do not feel like creating an installer, because it makes the program more dependent on the system.
-This program is intended to be portable and usable from a USB drive.git add
+This program is intended to be portable and usable from a USB drive.